 For the longest time, I wanted to be a librarian.
 No, not just so I could take my hair out of a bun to stun everyone with my sudden sexiness.
 I have always loved reading....and am a control freak by nature, so what career could be more perfect?
-At one point, I even labelled all of my books and “signed them out” to friends (which is OBVIOUSLY the way to become super popular when you start high school).
+At one point, I even labelled all of my books and “signed them out” to my public school friends.
 It was the "being quiet thing" that eventually made me come to terms with the fact that this wouldn’t be a good fit for me.
 I like talking MUCH too much and I’m sure the daily silence would have driven me insane.
-However, now that I am thinking about this, as a mother with two young kids, I should really look into a PART-TIME library position, the silence one day a week would most definitely be beneficial.

 My children.
 Ya ya I know, typical answer.
 But hear me out.
 When I see my son’s love of learning, his inquisitive and creative nature, it reminds me that these feelings never have to stop.
 We don’t have to grow up, get a job and then just start living each day the same, there is always room to grow.
 When I see my daughter’s love of performing (she will turn anything into a stage), her feisty and adventurous nature, it reminds me the importance of stepping out of your comfort zone.
 That is truly where the magic happens.
 I would never want her sparkle to diminish, so why would I let mine dull?
 Kids can really teach us so much if we just take the time to listen.

 What is the one skill/talent that you have that you’re most proud of?